anyscale/templates/templates/batch-llm/README.md

 Apply batch inference for all input data with the Ray Data [`map_batches`](https://docs.ray.io/en/latest/data/api/doc/ray.data.Dataset.map_batches.html) method.
 When using vLLM, LLM instances require GPUs; here, we will demonstrate how to configure Ray Data to scale the number of LLM instances and GPUs needed.

 To use GPUs for inference in the Workspace, we can specify `num_gpus` and `concurrency` in the `ds.map_batches()` call below to indicate the number of LLM instances and the number of GPUs per LLM instance, respectively.
-For example, with `concurrency=4` and `num_gpus=1`, we have 4 LLM instances, each using 1 GPU, so we need 4 GPUs total.
+For example, if we want to use 4 LLM instances, with each requiring 1 GPU, we would set `concurrency=4` and `num_gpus=1`, requiring 4 total GPUs.

+Smaller models, such as `Llama-2-7b-chat-hf` and `Mistral-7B-Instruct-v0.1`, typically require 1 GPU per instance.
+Larger models, such as `Mixtral-8x7B-Instruct-v0.1` and `Llama-2-70b-chat-hf`, typically require multiple GPUs per instance.
+You should configure these parameters according to the compute needed by the model.

 ```python